 - Sprint Backlog

 This is a very high-level functionality description.
 Its most visible artifacts of the scrum.
 In another way, we can describe it as a prioritized features list by the product owner.
 The product backlog may not be stable always.
 It is evolving with new features or changes made by the product owner.
-As it is prioritized, the project manager needs to start planning with the first backlog in detail at a very initial stage of the project development.
+As it is prioritized, the project manager needs to start planning with the first backlog in detail at the very initial stage of the project development.

 Typically the product owner and the whole team determine which functionality needs to deliver after one sprint.